 The Trustees delegate day-to-day management to the Foundation Director, Foundation Portfolio Manager and Senior Development Manager, who are assisted by a team of guardians.
 The guardians are innocent employees who volunteer their time to work with the foundation’s charity partners and keep other innocent employees updated about the foundation’s work.
 Since 2004, 150 innocent employees have volunteered as foundation guardians.

 You can read about the trustees here.

 The foundation has helped over 850,000 hungry people in 39 countries around the world.

-Last year (Jul 2018 – June 2019) the foundation spent 7% of its total expenditure on admin/governance costs.
+For example, between Jul 2018 – June 2019, the foundation spent 7% of its total expenditure on admin/governance costs.

 The innocent foundation is an independent registered charity governed by our own board of trustees.
-For any questions about how it works, speak to one of their trustees, or Kate, Ben and Liv who run the foundation.
+For any questions about how it works, send as a message at email@example.com

 The foundation gives grants to charities working all over the world so that they can help the world’s hungry.
 We have funded over 80 projects across five continents over the last 16 years.
 To do this in the most effective way, we have detailed funding criteria to help us choose which projects to support.
 We use measures like the Global Hunger Index, which combines indicators of undernutrition, childhood stunting and child mortality, to help us see where the need is greatest and where we can have the most impact on hungry people.
 Our projects don’t support governments but they do help hungry people.